-a filed document be replaced with an identical document with confidential information redacted or removed.
+a filed document be destroyed or returned to the filing party and replaced with an identical document with confidential information redacted or removed.

 Motion’s Requirements.
 A party filing a motion to determine confidentiality must include in the motion:

 the title of the document to which the motion pertains;